SaufaRahmi/tomato-disease-classification-using-cnn/README.md

 ## 🍅 Tomato Disease Classification using CNN

-This project leverages a Convolutional Neural Network (CNN) implemented in a Jupyter Notebook to classify tomato plant diseases.
+This project leverages a Convolutional Neural Network (CNN) implemented in a Kaggle Notebook to classify tomato plant diseases.

 The model is trained exclusively on tomato images from the [PlantVillage dataset](https://www.kaggle.com/datasets/arjuntejaswi/plant-village) available on Kaggle.